JaimeGoB/Gradient-Descent-Implentation/README.md

 seaborn

 #### The files cannot be run through command line.

 #### They have to be run in Spyer IDE from Anaconda.

 1) Remove all txt files from the project.
-#### The file "log.txt" was just provided as pre-requiste and proof of the "logs" from parameter tunning.
-#### The files "final_model_adagrad.txt" and "final_model_linear_regression.txt" contain the final fitted model for each method and their performance metrics

 2) How to run part1.py

   Option 1: Run all the file at once using F5(green play buton).

   Option 2: Run the file by parts.
 Run lines 1-180, then lines 181-209 then 210-262 and finaly lines 263 to end of file

+  A "log.txt" file be created at the end of running part1.py.

+  #### The file "log.txt" was just provided as pre-requiste and proof of the "logs" from parameter tunning.

+  A "final_model_adagrad.txt" file be created at the end of running part1.py.

+  #### The files "final_model_adagrad.txt" contain the final fitted model and their performance metrics

 3) How to run part2.py

   Option 1: Run all the file at once using F5(green play buton).

   Option 2: Run the file by parts.
 Run lines 1-110 and finaly lines 110 to end of file

+  A "final_model_linear_regression.txt" file be created at the end of running part1.py.

+  #### The files "final_model_adagrad.txt" contain the final fitted model and their performance metrics

 # Section 1 - Adaptive Gradient Descent Optimizer - Equations